ibi107/dynamic-memory-allocator/README.md

 DYNAMIC++________ALLOCATOR++__________________
 9////////0000000011/////////000000000000000000
 ```
-Oh, it seems "MEMORY" was deallocated due to **fragmentation** within our system.
+Oh no! it seems "MEMORY" was deallocated due to **fragmentation** within our system.
 Let's reallocate "MEMORY":
 ```
 DYNAMIC++MEMORY++ALLOCATOR++__________________
 9////////8///////11/////////000000000000000000